 Her indie series pilot, Au Pair, premiered in Episodic Competition at 2017 Geena Davis’ Bentonville Film Festival.
 She was an NBC-Universal Directing Fellow on Tina Fey/Tracey Wigfield produced new series, Great News.

-Her original podcast series tells the true story of how her grandmother spied for Allies during WWII, while simultaneously surviving the Holocaust, My Grandmother the Spy – premieres on Public Radio International later this year.
+Her original podcast series tells the true story of how her grandmother spied for Allies during WWII, while simultaneously surviving the Holocaust, How My Grandmother Won World War II – premieres on Public Radio International later this year.
 A novel inspired by this story, French Resistance, also in the works.

 She’s a fellow of the Sundance Institute, a graduate of Hampshire College, The Graduate Film Program at NYU, and a member of Film Fatales NYC.
 She is a professor of directing and feminist film studies at NYU’s Tisch School of the Arts.